Curriculum

 Research Resources for Herbalists and Understanding Herb-Drug Interactions

-Practice Visions with Everyone
+Final Presentations: Practice Visions

 For our final class, you’ll present your practice vision and share your intentions for continuing to build and grow your practice.
 Each student will make a short presentation (five minutes) to the class.
 An evening of inspiration and celebration!